chuleh/AWS_SA/02C-EC2_Storage.md

 ## EBS Multi-Attach

 * io1/io2 family
-* attach the same EBS volume to multiple EC2 isntances in the same AZ
+* attach the same EBS volume to multiple EC2 instances in the same AZ
 * each instance has RW permission to the high-performance volume
 * Use case:
   * higher application availability in clustered linux apps (ex: Teradata)